freenas/freenas-docs/userguide/intro.rst

-%brand% is © 2011-|copyright-year| iXsystems
+f%brand% is © 2011-|copyright-year| iXsystems

 %brand% and the %brand% logo are registered trademarks of iXsystems